Local Guide and Porter Hire

 Benefit for a local Sherpa Trekking guide and porters hire for mountains trek

-Sherpas are born and raised in Nepal’s high mountains, naturally adapting to extreme altitudes.
+Sherpas are born and raised in the high mountains territory in Nepal, naturally adapting to extreme altitudes.
 Many have been guiding since the 1950s, working as porters before becoming expert guides.
 Living between 4,900 to 15,745 feet, they rarely experience altitude sickness, making them the best choice for Altitude Sickness high-altitude treks and climbs.
 Sherpa climbers are renowned worldwide for their strength, bravery, and deep connection to the Himalayas.

 Trekking in the Everest region means exploring the home of the legendary Sherpas.
 Hiring a Sherpa guide enhances your journey, offering unmatched expertise and valuable insights into Sherpa history and culture.
 At Gokyo Treks and Expedition, we provide experienced Sherpa guides with over 12 years of trekking and climbing experience, ensuring a safe, enriching, and unforgettable adventure in the Himalayas.